How to clean a hotel room properly and quickly

 - Toiletries, towels, and other hotel-provided items

-Ventilation is essential.
-Open windows and balcony doors, including the room’s main door, to let in fresh air (especially if the hotel is located near the sea).
+Ventilation is vital to housekeeping in hotels.
+Open the windows, balcony doors, and the room’s main door to let in fresh air (especially if the hotel is located near the sea).
 This is a vital step so the room won’t smell of chemicals after you clean it.

 3. Strip the bed and remove linen.

-If a hotel guest is staying for more than one night, you don’t necessarily have to remove and change the sheets.
-But in cases when they request it or when you’re preparing the room for a new guest, remove the pillowcases, blankets, and bed sheets and place them in your housekeeping trolley.
+You can skip this step if a hotel guest is staying for more than one night.
+But in cases when the guest requests it, or you’re preparing the room for a new guest, remove and change the pillowcases, blankets, and bedsheets.

 Inspect the mattress for stains or any visible damage.
 In case of damage, make sure to report it to the hotel’s maintenance department.

-Empty trash bins and remove any trash from drawers and closets.
-Don’t forget to remove used hotel items such as mugs too.
-If the previous guest accidentally left valuable things like a watch, it’s best to bring this up with management so they can come back for it.
+Empty the trash bins and remove any trash from drawers and closets.
+If the previous guest accidentally left valuable personal items like a watch, make sure to notify management, so the guest can come back for it.

 5. Dust the room and wipe surfaces.

-The next thing you need to do is dust all surfaces.
-This includes electricals like phones and televisions since they tend to attract a lot of dust.
-Sanitize tables, cupboards, and closets.
+Dust all surfaces, including phones and televisions, since these tend to attract a lot of dust.
+Also, sanitise tables, cupboards, and closets.

 6. Make the bed according to hotel procedure.

 If the bed has no damage, replace the pillowcases, sheets, and bedspread.
-Ensure there are no stains, dirt, hair, or holes in the linen.
-Follow the hotel or establishment’s bed-making procedure and arrange pillows accordingly.
+Ensure the linen is free of stains, dirt, hair, or holes.
+You may have to do this task according to the hotel’s bed-making guidelines, down to how you arrange the pillows.
 When applicable, replace decorative pillows as well.

 7. Pay special attention to the bathroom.

-Now that you’re finished with the bed, it’s time to tackle the bathroom.
-Ensure that everything is disinfected, including the hairdryer.
+Disinfect everything in the bathroom, including the hairdryer, countertop, and toilet.
 Evidence of the previous guests, such as hair, fingerprints, and mirror smudges, should be gone.
 The tiniest detail is important!

-Here are more specific steps when it comes to cleaning a hotel bathroom:
+Here are more specific steps when cleaning a hotel bathroom: